Take your iPad to the next level with Slide Over and Split View

 How to use App Exposé on iPad

-When you start opening up a bunch of apps and working with multiple instances of an app, it's easy to lose track of what you have open.
-Your iPad has a few ways to see everything at once: App Exposé and Slide Over Switcher.
+When you start opening up many apps and working with multiple instances of an app, it's easy to lose track of what you have open.
+Your iPad has a few ways to see everything simultaneously: App Exposé and Slide Over Switcher.

 How to trigger App Exposé